 You are introduced to key debates and concepts in the analysis of power in political contexts and provides you with the tools with which to conduct your own analysis through discussion and case studies.

-You will do either a 10,000 word dissertation in conjunction with your other subject, or a 5,000 words special study on a political topic.
+You will do either a 10,000 word dissertation in conjunction with your other subject, or a 5,000 words special study.
 You will receive guidance and individual support from an assigned tutor in the creation and completion of this work.
 You are expected to work, in the main, in an autonomous way on this work.

 Careers available for Politics graduates include those in government, in international organisations and in policy work.
-Currently, there is an increase in demand for teachers with politics skills as well.
-Many firms and companies look for the general skills that the study of politics at degree level gives you – such as conducting analysis, preparing reports, constructing arguments and making judgements.
+Teachers with politics skills are also in demand.
+Many firms and companies look for the general skills that the study of politics at degree level gives you – such as conducting critical analysis, preparing reports, constructing arguments and making judgements.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.